stefgehrig/japanvalues/README.md

 # japanvalues

-In this repository, you can find all code and data to reproduce the statistical results presented in the article:
+In this repository, you can find all code and data to reproduce the statistical results presented in the article **"Values in crisis: Societal value change under existential insecurity"**.

-*title*

 ### Data description